FlzRkl/finalproject-museful/README.md

 ### If you have any questions, please ask.

-// If you want to hire us, please reach out to us via email or Github! -- to this better with ascci
+// If you want to hire us, please reach out to us via email or Github! -- do this better with ascci